It is ready to help you translate to Spanish and vice versa with correct grammmar thanks to its strong language capabilities.

 The user enters text into the provided box, then clicks the 'translate' button beside the box, thereby generating a free translation of the content.
 To use it in reverse language pairings, simply input in Spanish and change the target language to English.

 Yes, more of that you can download audios of sentences and save them for non-commercial usages.

 While this tool is completely free, it cannot be utilized for professional purposes due to its entirely machine-based nature.
 It is far too accurate comparing to its rivals, but it should always be remembered that a computer can never replace a professional, although it may be a big help if you have some understanding of the chosen languages.

 Yes, we do that with our highly trained native translators, who will complete the job for a reasonable rate.
 The final product will be error-free and completed in a timely manner.

-Spanish is a member of the Romance group of languages.
+Spanish is the part of the Romance group of languages.
 It is among the top five spoken languages in the world.
 There are an estimated 450 million native speakers of the language all across the world.
 Another 100 million speak it as a second language.
-It originated in the Castile region of Spain and is therefore also known as Castellano or Castilian.
-It is also popularly known as Español.
+It originated in the Castile region of Spain and is therefore also known as castellano or Castilian.
+It is also popularly known as español. .

-Spanish language is written in the Latin script and its alphabet, called the abecedario, consists of 27 letters and 2 digraphs.
+It is written in the Latin script and its alphabet, called the abecedario, consists of 27 letters and 2 digraphs.
 It is quite phonemic in nature and thus easy to spell, relatively speaking.
-If one is aware of the right way of pronouncing Spanish sentences, it can be spelt correctly.
+If one is aware of the right way of pronouncing a word, it can be spelt correctly.
 Of course this is not applicable to the foreign words that have been imbibed by the language later.
-What is unique about it is the use of the inverted exclamation and question mark (¡ and ¿) and ñ.
+What is unique about this language is the use of the inverted exclamation and question mark (¡ and ¿) and ñ.
 The latter has been adopted by some other languages too now.
-These changes were brought about by Real Academia Española setting the rules for its grammar usage.
+These changes were brought about by Real Academia Española that sets the rules for its grammar usage and brings out dictionaries.